Understanding the X and Y Axis: A full breakdown

 - Quadrant IV (+,-): X coordinate is positive, Y coordinate is negative.

 Understanding the quadrants is essential for analyzing relationships between variables and interpreting graphical data.
-For instance, if a graph shows a positive correlation between two variables, the plotted points will primarily lie in Quadrants I and III.
+Here's one way to look at it: if a graph shows a positive correlation between two variables, the plotted points will primarily lie in Quadrants I and III.

 Beyond Two Dimensions: Extending the Concept